 What is the price range of Jaipuri Razai

-The price of a Jaipuri Razai relies upon what type of fabric or cotton is used, and also the technique used for carding and stitching.
+The price of a Jaipuri Quilt relies upon what type of fabric or cotton is they use, and also the technique used for carding and stitching.
 A single Jaipuri Razai price can cost from a couple of hundred rupees to more than a couple of thousand rupees.
 There are three types of quilt, cotton, velvet, and silk.
 Among all three types of quilts, the velvet ones are the costliest.
 For a single bed quilt you may need to pay 500-600 and for a good quality cotton double bed, king size quilt, be ready to pay about 1500.

 Can we buy Jaipuri Razai online